 ALTAMONT – 50 YEARS ON

 Sometimes events in history can get lost in time.
-When I researched into my latest story the more I dug deeper, the more I realised that Altamont was a dirty word to be buried in the fading minds of pop history like some forgotten mine that had been rusting for over fifty years but still what lies underneath stays toxic…
+The deeper I dug while researching my latest story, the more I realised that Altamont was a dirty word to be buried in the fading minds of pop history.
+It was like some forgotten mine that had been rusting for over fifty years; yet its poison was as toxic as ever….

-A ‘baptism from hell’ it might have been but valuable lessons were learnt that fateful night.
+A “baptism from hell” it might have been, but valuable lessons were learnt that fateful night.
 For many of the bands that day though, things would never be the same.
-For some… it was only rock and roll.
+For others… it was only rock and roll.